tsoa-community/docs/annotations.md

 - format

 ::: danger
-Formats will generally not validated, except for `format: date(time)`, which will automatically be generated for TS type `Date`.
+Formats will generally not be validated, except for `format: date(time)`, which will automatically be generated for TS type `Date`.
 :::

 #### Date